cs2113-s25/cs2113-s25.github.io/wrkshts/J0_basic_java.md

 # Worksheet: J0

-Please submit your answers to the questions as comments in a `J0.md` markdown file you'll be writing in this lab.
-To render your file, create a github repo and upload your file there -- it can be viewed in your web browser.
+Please submit your answers to the questions as comments in a `J0.txt` file you'll be writing in this lecture.

 # Grading rubric and submission

-When you are done, submit your `J0.md` file to BB.
+When you are done, submit your `J0.txt` file to BB.

  You will be graded on the following: